Open-Attestation/open-attestation-cli/README.md

 The response looks like:

 ```
 ⚠  warning   You are about to reveal the private key of your wallet.
-Please type the following word into the terminal to prove that you understand the risks: active-aqua-swordtail
+Please type "yes" (without quotes) into the terminal to prove that you understand the risks
-? ack: active-aqua-swordtail
+? ack: yes
 ℹ  info      User consented to risks
 ?
 Wallet password [hidden]
 …  awaiting  Decrypting Wallet [====================] [100/100%]